vladmark/Robustness-in-continual-learning/README.md

 As a further step, we also test the difference that two other methods for mitigating catastrophic forgetting have combined with our approach.
 The first is a technique known as ["spectral decoupling" (SD)](https://arxiv.org/pdf/2103.17171.pdf), which in our code amounts to penalising the size of the logits that the model produces in training - in other words, to penalizing overconfidence.
 The second technique is knonw as ["elastic weight consolidation" (EWC)](https://arxiv.org/pdf/1612.00796.pdf) and makes use of the Fisher information matrix to provide an additional cost for changing each parameter in the model; this is determined by how relevant the parameter is to performance on the previous task, and this relevance is measured by the Fisher information matrix.

 We use `f1_score` and confusion matrix to determine performance on the test batches of each dataset.
+This is a test

 ## File breakdown